faro7ah/Impact-of-Covid-19-in-a-global-economy-Data-Science-Bootcamp-Capstone-Project-SDA-Coding-Dojo/README.md

 - pycountry_convert
 <a id='Project Motivation'></a>
 # Project Motivation:
-Is to study and understand the Impact of the Covid-19 Pandemic on the Global Economy, and how it has changed throughout one year.
+Is to study and understand the Impact of the Covid-19 on GDP per Capita in the Global Economy, and how it has changed throughout one year.
 To better guide the analysis I formed the following questions:

 - What is the total rate of the human development index, total cases, total deaths, stringency index, and GDP per capita?
 - What is the top 50 countries according to the GDP per capita?